-A list of supplies needed for the current school year is available online and in the office.
+A list of supplies needed for the current school year is available online or in appendix..
 Items not listed on this list should not be brought to school.
-Nuisance items such as, comic books, electronics, magazines, cards, gum, balls, and toys are prohibited.
+Nuisance items such as,but not limited to; comic books, electronics,gum, magazines, cards,balls, and toys are prohibited.

-When personal possessions are brought to school they tend to get damaged, lost, or stolen, cause hard feelings or distract from learning.
+When personal possessions are brought to school they tend to get damaged, lost, or stolen, cause hurt feelings or distract from learning.